heig-vd-dai-course/heig-vd-dai-course/02-slides-git-github-and-markdown/README.md

 Git uses **branches** to track different versions of the repository.
 The default branch is often called `main` (the legacy name was `master`).
 Each branch has a name and a pointer to a commit.
 The pointer is called a **head**.
 The head of the main branch is called `HEAD`.

+Commits can be **tagged** to create a reference to a commit.
+This is often used to mark a commit as a release.

+Commits can be **signed** to prove that the commit was made by a specific person.
+This is done for security reasons.

+---

 Often, when implementing a new feature, a new branch is created.
 This is done by creating a new branch from the main branch.
 The new branch is called a **feature branch**.
 The main branch is called the **target branch**.

 Once you made all the changes, the modified files are **staged** and a new commit is created.
 The commit is then **pushed** to the repository.

+Changes can be compared to see the **differences** between the staged files and the working directory.
+This is done by comparing the files with the last commit.

+Changes can be **pulled** from the repository into the current branch.

 ---